damnlie/hypernode.github.io/_posts/2014-04-11-migrating-to-hypernode.md

 ---
 layout: post
-title:  "Migrating from Byte to Hypernode"
+title:  "Manually migrating from Byte to Hypernode"
 date:   2014-04-11 16:44:34
 categories: migration
 excerpt: "A manual on how to migrate your shop from the Byte platform to